evgenyb/evgenyb.github.io/_posts/2020-11-24-grafana-data-source-as-code-or-how-to-deploy-azure-monitor-data-course-to-grafana.md

 ```

-With this file in place, I can deploy my data-source to the `test` Grafana instance by executing the following script:
+And then I can deploy my data-source to the `test` Grafana instance by executing the following script:

 ```bash
 ./deploy-azure-monitor-datasource.sh test foobar-dev.json